wso2/docs-choreo-dev/en/docs/tutorials/map-data.md

     ![Map arrays](../assets/img/tutorials/data-mapper/map-arrays.gif){.cInlineImage-threeQuarters}

-    The mapping appears in red because the types of the two record you selected are incompatible.
+    The mapping appears in red because the types of the two records you selected are incompatible.
 Let's move on to the next step to fix it.

 2. To convert the mapping to a query, click the icon for code action and then click **Convert to Query** as shown below: